wp-plugins/fluid-responsive-slideshow/readme.txt

 1. The slideshow is easy embed on post/page by using shortcode.
 2. Adding a new slideshow is as easy as adding a new categories/tags.
 3. You can easily browse and manage your slide just like managing normal post.
 4. This plugin already provide you with a bunch of option to custumize the slideshow based on your preference.
-Every slide type also has it owns options
+Every slide type also has it owns options.

 == Changelog ==